Kler Çaku: Career

 In December 2023, she won her second championship title at the Albanian Women's Chess Championship, after 8 rounds with 6.5 points, 6 victories, 1 tie and 1 loss.

 From 11 to 22 September 2024, she played for the second time for the Albanian team at the 45th Chess Olympiad 2024 Women in Budapest on the third table, scoring 6.5 points in 10 games played.
 She won the Woman Fide Master title (WFM).

 In August 2025, the European Youth Rapid Championship was held in Thessaloniki, and Çaku finished the event in third place with 6.5 points in 9 games played.

+In November 2025, the European Rapid & Blitz Chess Champions 2025 crowned in Prishtina, and Kler Çaku won Second Place "Female of the Tournament" in Rapid and 1-st place as G18 player in Blitz.

+In July 2026, the Mediterranean Rapid Championship 2026 - U20 crowned in Budva, Montenegro and Kler Çaku won Second Place in section Girls 20.